cobalt-org/cobalt.rs/README.md

 ### RSS

-To generate an RSS file from the metadata of your `_posts`, you need to provide the following data in your config.file:
+To generate an RSS file from the metadata of your posts, you need to provide the following data in your config file:

 ```yaml
 # path where the RSS file should be generated